CELCIS Orientation Information - Spring 2016

 If you arrive in Kalamazoo by bus or train you can arrange for transportation to WMU’s main campus by calling a taxi.
 Two recommendations:

 WMU Residence Halls provide safe on-campus housing and opportunities to meet other WMU students.
 Be sure to indicate your preference on your WMU housing request forms.
-All questions about residence hall reservations and contracts should be directed to the Residence Life office.
-Go here to apply
+To sign-up for a residence hall you must complete the online contract.
+For instructions on how to sign-up for online housing click here.

 WMU Apartments (on campus) are open to incoming transfer/graduate/sophomore-level and above students.
-WMU apartments online information
+To sign-up to live in WMU apartments, click here.

 Temporary housing during orientation

-Students without housing: You will need to stay in a hotel.
+If you arrive BEFORE January 6 OR you do not have housing when you arrive, you will need to stay in a hotel.
 It is recommended that you make a hotel reservation before you travel to Kalamazoo.
-During orientation, WMU provides shuttle service for students from the Holiday Inn West hotel.
-The shuttle picks up students at the hotel door between 8 to 8:30 a.m.
-Holiday Inn West (reserve online) or call (269) 375-6000.
-The hotel is located at 2747 S 11th St, Kalamazoo, MI 49009.
+WMU provides a daily shuttle service to campus for students from the Comfort Inn hotel during orientation, which picks up students at the hotel door between 7:30 - 8 a.m.

-Steps for making an online reservation for a room at the Holiday Inn West hotel:
+Steps for making an online reservation for a room at the Comfort Inn hotel:

 First name, family name, c/o orientation